x-brymo/Invoices_Saless/README.md

 # Invoices_Saless
 this a project  Invoices_Saless
 # Development by
- Development by NetBanse, java GUI  in udacity learning
+ Development by NetBanse, java GUI  in udacity learning in track Backend Testing Mobile